Prerequisite

 - We need to implement the

-function to initialize the canvas and set up the event listeners.
-This function will also call thegenerate
+initfunction to initialize the canvas and set up the event listeners.
+This function will also call thegenerateandanimatefunctions to start the animation.

 const init = () => {